ejp-rd-vp/query-builder-catalogue-directory/README.md

-# EJP - Central query portal - Catalogue directory
+# EJP - Central query portal and central catalogue directory

-A draft of the EJP-RD - central query portal - catalogue directory component.
+A draft of the EJP-RD - 'central query portal' and 'catalogue directory' components.

 ## Requirements